 Neal Schelberg: Well, the ERISA Advisory Council report that I referred to before provides a helpful framework for plan sponsors and service providers to examine and consider cybersecurity issues.
 Among the recommendations in that report is that plan sponsors establish customized cyber-security strategies, carefully contract with their service providers and implement policies for data protection.
 For example, data retention, training, reporting, testing and updating processes.

-Miriam Dubin: So Neil, what are some other strategies plan sponsors may use to protect funding.
+Miriam Dubin: So Neal, what are some other strategies plan sponsors may use to protect funding.

 Neal Schelberg: So here are some tips for securing plan data.
 Plan sponsors should educate themselves and understand how the plan’s data is stored, accessed and transmitted.
 They should develop proactive strategies for managing risk and responding to a breach.
 They should customize these strategies to fit the plans’ practices and data.
 Third thing they should carefully conduct due diligence on third-party providers and vendors with respect to their cyber-security readiness and review, third-party contractual arrangements to ensure that the plan is protected in the event of a breach.
 Also, importantly, they should continue to monitor the vendors throughout the relationship.
 For example, they should ask whether the provider has suffered a cyber data breach and how was it handled?
 How long did it take the provider to recover the data?
 They should evaluate the third-party provider’s cyber-preparedness.
 Fourth, they should think ahead.
 Back up and segregate data offsite so that the plan is protected in the event of a ransomware attack.
 They should have a readiness program in place in case a breach does occur, and finally, and importantly, they should consider purchasing cyber liability insurance, both first party and third-party insurance coverage.

-Miriam Dubin: Neil, can you explain the difference between first-party and third-party insurance coverage?
+Miriam Dubin: Neal, can you explain the difference between first-party and third-party insurance coverage?

 Neal Schelberg: First-party coverage is the coverage that applies for their own data breach.
 Third-party coverage would apply in the event that there was a breach as a result of data that they sent to a third-party provider or vendor.